AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

     * **[!UICONTROL Quality]** - Controls the JPEG compression level.
 This setting affects both file size and image quality.
 The JPEG quality scale is 1-100.

     * **[!UICONTROL Enable JPG Chrominance Downsampling]** - Because the eye is less sensitive to high-frequency color information than high-frequency luminance, JPEG images divide image information into luminance and color components.
 When a JPEG image is compressed, the luminance component is left at full resolution, while the color components are downsampled by averaging together groups of pixels.
-Downsampling reduces the data volume by one half or one third with almost no impact on perceived quality.
+Downsampling reduces the data volume by one-half or one-third with almost no impact on perceived quality.
 Downsampling is not applicable to grayscale images.
 This technique reduces the amount of compression useful for images with high contrast (for example, images with overlaid text).

   * PDF and TIFF options